Live Nation wants wanted to move In

-A private developer called Mile Marker Investments is partnering with Live Nation, the largest concert promoter in the world, to build a 3,300-seat indoor music venue right across from Merrill Auditorium.
+Mile Marker Investments partnered with adjudicated monopolist Ticketmaster/Live Nation, the largest concert promoter in the world, to try and build a 3,300-seat indoor music venue right across from our own municipally owned Merrill Auditorium.

-If approved, this venue would instantly become the largest music space of its kind in Portland.
-But the problem isn’t just its size… it’s who’s behind it.
+If approved, this venue would have instantly become the largest music space of its kind in Portland.
+But the problem wasn’t just its size.
+It was Live Nation.

-This win was only possible because of the hundreds of people who showed up, gave public comment, emailed councilors, signed petitions, and spread the word — and because of the councilors who voted yes: Wes Pelletier, Anna Bullett, April Fournier, Kate Sykes, Ben Grant, and Sarah Michniewicz.
+This win was only possible because of the hundreds of people who showed up, gave public comment, emailed councilors, signed petitions, and spread the word.
+We thank Portland City Council for hearing our voices and acting on our concerns.

 Where We Are Now: